Blanket and Other Policies Covering Multiple Properties

 - If the blanket policy covers high catastrophic exposure in a geographically concentrated area, is the limit adequate for the exposure, or should the BorrowerBorrowerPerson who is the obligor per the Note. obtain additional coverage?

-Programs insuring properties that are not under common ownership with the BorrowerBorrowerPerson who is the obligor per the Note. or a Key PrincipalKey PrincipalPerson who controls and/or manages the Borrower or the Property, is critical to the successful operation and management of the Borrower and the Property, and/or may be required to provide a Guaranty. , PrincipalPrincipalPerson who owns or controls specified interests in the Borrower per Part I, Chapter 3: Borrower, Guarantor, Key Principals, and Principals, Section 303: Key Principals, Principals, and Guarantors. , or AffiliateAffiliateWhen referring to an affiliate of a Lender, any other Person or entity that Controls, is Controlled by, or is under common Control with, the Lender.
-When referring to an affiliate of a Borrower or Key Principal: any Person that owns any direct ownership interest in Borrower or Key… of the BorrowerBorrowerPerson who is the obligor per the Note. , or managed by the same property management company may provide evidence of insurance that appears to be a standard layered program.
+Programs insuring properties that are not under common ownership with the BorrowerBorrowerPerson who is the obligor per the Note. or a Key PrincipalKey PrincipalPerson who controls and/or manages the Borrower or the Property, is critical to the successful operation and management of the Borrower and the Property, and/or may be required to provide a Guaranty. , PrincipalPrincipalPerson who owns or controls specified interests in the Borrower per Part I, Chapter 3: Borrower, Guarantor, Key Principals, and Principals, Section 303: Key Principals, Principals, and Guarantors. , SponsorSponsorPrincipal equity owner and/or primary decision maker of the Borrower (often the Key Principal or the Person Controlling the Key Principal). , or AffiliateAffiliateWhen referring to an affiliate of a Lender, any other Person or entity that Controls, is Controlled by, or is under common Control with, the Lender.
+When referring to an affiliate of a Borrower or Key Principal: any Person that owns any direct ownership interest in Borrower or Key… of the BorrowerBorrowerPerson who is the obligor per the Note. , or managed by the same property management company, may provide evidence of insurance that appears to be a standard layered program.

 You should look for red flags signaling that a program may not be a standard layered program, such as:

-- a significant savings in premium when a BorrowerBorrowerPerson who is the obligor per the Note. adds the PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). to an existing policy; or
+- the premium significantly decreased when the PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). was added to an existing policy; or

-- a large, rounded coverage limit for property insurance.
+- having a large, rounded coverage limit for property insurance.

 You may confirm common ownership through an insurance broker or agent.
-If the covered properties are not related by ownership or under the same property management, you are expected to evaluate the insurance administrator, considering factors such as the acceptability of its business practices, possible payment of claim by the administrator, years in business, etc. This evaluation is in addition to the other analysis expected for blanket policies.
+If the covered properties are not related by ownership or under the same property management, you should also evaluate the insurance administrator, considering

-You must document your analysis of any blanket policy in your Servicing FileServicing FileYour file for each Mortgage Loan serviced. .
+- clearly document your analysis of any blanket policy (related or unrelated entities) in your Servicing FileServicing FileYour file for each Mortgage Loan serviced. , and